vjspranav/noobGuide-IIITH/docs/intro.md

 ---
 sidebar_position: 1
 id: intro
-title: "Welcome to the Labyrinth: Surviving IIITH's Dual Degree Program"
+title: "Intro to the Dual Degree Program"
 ---

 # Welcome to the Labyrinth